fpco/ide-backend/setup/SETUP.md

 User environment with ghc 7.8.x
 -------------------------------

 Similar points as above apply.
-In addition we have the issue that ghc-7.8 as such is not yet released and so we must use a snapshot for now, and update to the 7.8 release later.

-This ghc 7.8 snapshot still needs some patches.
+Ghc 7.8 snapshot still needs some patches.
 The same point as above applies about building the user packages with this ghc instance.